-Since 2000, HACSM has utilized the flexibilities of the MTW program to significantly reform its Housing Choice Voucher and Public Housing programs.
-The activities below illustrate how HACSM has proactively instituted a range of complementary MTW Activities that have strengthened administration of the program and provided HACSM will the flexibility to actively respond to the changing needs of San Mateo County residents.
-Below is a table listing all of the MTW approved activities, currently in effect.
+Since 2000, HACSM has utilized the flexibilities of the MTW program to significantly reform its Housing Choice Voucher programs.
+The activities below list the activities that have been implemented and are currently in effect.

 HACSM does not plan to change any of the current MTW authorizations from Attachment C and/or Attachment D for the activities previously implemented, nor does HACSM plan to use any outside evaluators.